rpastijn/oraclestudentday/arm-oke-tomcat/create-oke-a1/create-oke-a1.md

 In this wizard, a number of things will be done automatically:

-- Create a Virtual Cloud Network (including required gateways to the internet
+- Create a Virtual Cloud Network (including required gateways to the internet)
 - Create a new Kubernetes Cluster
 - Add worker-nodes (compute instances to run the containers)
 - Configure the node pool for high availability of the containers

 Please click on **'Submit'** to continue

-### Step 3 - Fill in the required values
+### 1.3 Fill in the required values

 Please fill in the following values: